 Covers how diet needs differ for people with cancer, common eating problems that may occur, tips for handling food safely during treatment, how health care providers can help manage eating problems, and tips for managing problems at home.

-Covers pain control medicines for cancer patients, pain control plans, talking with your health care team about pain, and coping with the physical and emotional effects of pain.
+Covers pain control methods and tips for cancer patients, pain control plans, talking with your health care team about pain, and coping with the physical and emotional effects of pain.

 Explains the different types of external beam and internal radiation therapy that are used as treatments for cancer.
 Covers ways that doctors attempt to protect healthy cells from harm.
 Lists which side effects might result from treatment to specific parts of the body and offers tips for managing them.